GBP/USD: Trading the U.K. Consumer Price Report

 Primary Pair Impact : GBPUSD

-Effects the U.K. Consumer Price Index has had over GBPUSD for the past 2 months
+Impact that the U.K. Consumer Price Index has had on GBP during the last month

 What To Look For Before The Release